MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-out-of-stock-at-edge.md

 ### Scalability

 Most machine learning models can only run at a certain number of frames per second, depending on the provided hardware.
-Determine the optimal sample rate from your camera(s), to ensure that the ML pipeline doesn’t back up.
+Determine the optimal sample rate from your camera(s), to ensure that the ML pipeline doesn't back up.
 Different types of hardware will handle different numbers of cameras and frame rates.

 ### Availability

-It’s important to consider what might happen if the edge device loses connectivity.
+It's important to consider what might happen if the edge device loses connectivity.
 Consider what data might be lost from the Time Series Insights and Power BI dashboard.
 The example solution as provided isn't designed to be highly available.

 ### Manageability

 This solution can span many devices and locations, which could get unwieldy.
-Azure’s IoT services can automatically bring new locations and devices online and keep them up-to-date.
+Azure's IoT services can automatically bring new locations and devices online and keep them up-to-date.
 Proper data governance procedures must be followed as well.

 ### Security